vikram7/beer-recommender/README.md

 Current Todos:

 - figure out efficiency issue with seed uploader

+- create visual diagram of how the recommendation engine works

 - figure out why only 86k / 100k records are getting uploaded:
 ```